 It should be one of the top picks on your list of ‘where to watch the sunset at.’
-Let me plan the day for you – brunch at Bills on Crown St, window shopping on Oxford Street (hold the window), stop, sit and admire the beauty that is Paddington Reservoir, skip on over to The Royal and have a sip from its sublime selection of cocktails at Elephant bar then finally, take a cocktail and head up to the rooftop.
+Let me plan the day for you – brunch at Bills on Crown St, window shopping on Oxford Street (hold the window), stop, sit and admire the beauty that is Paddington Reservoir, skip on over to The Royal and have a sip from its sublime selection of cocktails at Elephant bar then finally, take a cocktail and head up to the top level.
 But be quick as there is limited space.
 But trust us, this hotel has one of the best views in Sydney.

 Address: 237 Glenmore Rd, Paddington NSW 2021

 Hours: Mon-Sat 10am-12am, Sun 11am-10pm